-2021 Notes The senior secured convertible promissory notes in the aggregate original principal amount of \$15.9 million, sold i closings on September 24, 2021 and November 5, 2021, respectively, pursuant to the Securities Purchase Agreement er closings on Sentember 24, 2021 and November 5, 2021, respectively, pursuant to the Securities Purchase Agreement et closings on September 24, 2021 and November 5, 2021, respectively, pursuant to the Securities Full-hase Agreement of ntered into on September 24, 2021 2021 Omnibus Incentive Plan Ensysce Biosciences, Inc. Amended and Restated 2021 Omnibus Incentive Plan 2022 Notes The senior secured convertible promissory notes in the aggregate original principal amount of \$8.48 million, sold i closings on June 30, 2022 and August 8, 2022, respectively, pursuant to the Securities Purchase Agreement entered in nto on June 30, 2022 2023 February Offering The Company's February 2023 registered direct offering of common stock and private placement warrants for agg regate consideration of \$3.0 million The Commons's May 2022 registered direct offering of common stack (including area, funded warrants in lieu therea f) for 2023 May Offering The Company's May 2023 registered direct offering of common stock (including pre- funded warrants in lieu thereor aggregate consideration of \$7.0 million 01) 101 ADFs Abuse deterrent formulations Aggregate Limit Up to \$60 million of gross proceeds with respect to the GEM Agreement ANDA Abbreviated New Drug Application API Active pharmaceutical ingredient AUC Area under the concentration time curve Board Board of directors of Ensysce, or a committee thereof, as applicable Business Combination The definitive merger agreement among LACO, Merger Sub and Former Ensysce, dated January 31, 2021, providin g for, among other things, and subject to terms and conditions therein, the business combination between LACQ and F ormer Ensysce pursuant to the merger of Merger Sub with and into Former Ensysce, with Former Ensysce continuing a surviving entity and as a wholly-owned subsidiary of LACQ CARA Comprehensive Addiction and Recovery Act CDC Center for Disease Control CDER Center for Drug Evaluation and Research cGMP Current Good Manufacturing Practice Cmax Maximum plasma concentration CMC Chemistry, manufacturing, and controls CMOs Contract manufacturing organizations CNS Central nervous system Company Ensysce Biosciences, Inc. and its consolidated subsidiaries COVID-19 Novel coronavirus disease CovistatA subsidiary renamed EBIR, Inc.CROsContract research organizations CSA Controlled Substances Act CSOS Controlled Substance SACt DEA United States Drug Enforcement Agency Draw Down Limit 400% of the average daily trading volume for the 30 trading days immediately preceding the date the Company delive ers the draw down notice with respect to the GEM Agreement as the DSCSA Title II of the Federal Drug Quality and Security Act of 2013, known as the Drug Supply Chain Security Act EB Ensysce Biosciences, Inc. prior to its merger with Signature Acquisition Corp. pursuant to the EB-ST Agreement.
-EBIR Previously known as Covistat, Inc., EBIR, Inc. is a clinical stage pharmaceutical company that is developing a company that i oound utilized in the Company's overdose protection program for the treatment of COVID-19 and 79.2%-owned subsidiary Company
+Definitions: 2021 Notes The senior secured convertible promissory notes in the aggregate original principal amount of \$15.9 million, sold in two closings on September 24, 2021 and November 5, 2021, respectively, pursuant to the Securities Purchase Agreement entered into on September 24, 2021 2021 Omnibus Incentive Plan Ensysce Biosciences, Inc. Amended and Restated 2021 Omnibus Incentive Plan 2022 Notes The senior secured convertible promissory notes in the aggregate original principal amount of \$8.48 million, sold in two closings on June 30, 2022 and August 8, 2022, respectively, pursuant to the Securities Purchase Agreement entered into on June 30, 2022 2022 December Offering The Company's December 2022 registered direct offering of common stock (including pre-funded warrants in lieu thereof).
+The Offering closed on December 9, 2022 for aggregate consideration of \$4.1 million 2023 February Offering The Company's February 2023 registered direct offering of common stock and private placement warrants for aggregate consideration of \$3.0 million 2023 May Offering The Company's May 2023 registered direct offering of common stock (including pre- funded warrants in lieu thereof) for aggregate consideration of \$7.0 million Aggregate Limit Up to \$60 million of gross proceeds with respect to the GEM Agreement Board Board of directors of Ensysce, or a committee thereof, as applicable Business Combination The definitive merger agreement among LACQ, Merger Sub and Former Ensysce, dated January 31, 2021, providing for, among other things, and subject to terms and conditions therein, the business combination between LACQ and Former Ensysce pursuant to the merger of Merger Sub with and into Former Ensysce, with Former Ensysce continuing as the surviving entity and as a wholly-owned subsidiary of LACQ CMOs Contract manufacturing organizations Company Ensysce Biosciences, Inc. and its consolidated subsidiaries COVID-19 Novel coronavirus disease Covistat A subsidiary renamed EBIR, Inc. CROs Contract research organizations Draw Down Limit 400% of the average daily trading volume for the 30 trading days immediately preceding the date the Company delivers the draw down notice with respect to the GEM Agreement EB Ensysce Biosciences, Inc. prior to its merger with Signature Acquisition Corp. pursuant to the EB-ST Agreement.
+EBIR Previously known as Covistat, Inc., EBIR, Inc. is a clinical stage pharmaceutical company that is developing a compound utilized in the Company's overdose protection program for the treatment of COVID-19 and 79.2%-owned subsidiary of the Company